OWASP/owasp-mastg/Document/0x07-Security-Testing-SDLC.md

 The way to incorporate security during software development is to put in place a SDLC (Software Development Life Cycle).
 A SDLC does not depend on any methodology, and it is possible incorporate one in Waterfall or Agile: no excuse not to use one!
 This chapter will focus on Agile and SDLC, in particular on the DevOps world.
 The reader will find below details on state-of-the-art ways to develop and deliver secure software in a fast-paced and collaborative manner that promotes autonomy and automation.

-## Security Testing in the Software Development Lifecycle

 ### Agile and DevOps